On Calculating Square Roots in GF(p)

 \begin {abstract} This article presents a new method for calculating square roots in $GF(p)$ by exponentiating in $GF(p^3)$ or equivalently modulo irreducible cubic polynomials.
 This algorithm is in some ways similar to the Cipolla-Lehmer algorithm which is based on exponentiating in $GF(p^2)$.
 Another less well known square root algorithm based on quadratic sums is also given.
-In addition to this, several conjectures about the output of this $GF(p^3)$ square root algorithm are mentioned. \\ \textbf{Keywords}: square root, modular square root, $GF(p^3)$ square root algorithm, Cipolla-Lehmer, quadratic sums, quadratic Gauss sums, Diffie-Hellman problem
+In addition to this, several conjectures about the output of this $GF(p^3)$ square root algorithm are mentioned. \\ \\ \textbf{Keywords}: modular square root, $GF(p^3)$ square root algorithm, Cipolla-Lehmer, quadratic sums, cubic reciprocity, Diffie-Hellman problem